-A complete renovation and expansion of the church property began in early 1994, managed by a parishioner-led Building Committee, with oversight from the Rector, the Rev. Andrew Green (1988 – Present).
+A complete renovation and expansion of the church property began in early 1994, managed by a parishioner-led Building Committee, with oversight from the Rector, the Rev. Andrew Green (1988 – 2019).
 The project was completed in March, 1996.
 (The first Sunday services in the new church building were held on March 17, 1996).
 On March 31, 1996 the Rt.
 Rev. Gethin B. Hughes dedicated the enlarged Sanctuary, Columbarium and Ministry Center.
 This event was the joyful conclusion of three years of prayer, planning, and building.
 The enlarged Sanctuary comfortably seats over 400 people.

 St. Paul’s congregation grew with the enlarged church facility, and parish ministries continued to expand, as well.
 Today, these focused ministries include Altar Guild, Social Justice, Family & Children, Lector, Choir, Eucharistic Visitor, Hospitality, Stewardship and a variety of others.
 The Adult Faith Building education ministry functions throughout the year through a series of discussions and presentations, twice weekly.
 Parishioners have the opportunity to participate fully, as they choose.